 - Players from 2016 World Cup of Hockey: 7

 Sneaky Good Offense

 Make no mistake, Pastrnak and Tomas Hertl will be the drivers of Czech Republic’s offense.
 The two NHL All-Stars can score in bunches and thrive on the power play.
 It will be interesting to see if Hertl and Pastrnak stick together throughout the tournament or are split up to create offense on two lines instead.

 Next up on the depth chart are a handful of players who can provide secondary scoring.
 Veterans David Krejci and Jakub Voracek should still be effective by the time this tournament is held and can set up teammates well on the power play.
 These two will also bring valuable leadership skills to the locker room.

 In addition, Filip Zadina, Martin Necas, and Jakub Vrana represent the next wave of Czech talent.
 Zadina, in particular, has loads of offensive skill and could be right up there with Hertl and Pastrnak in terms of scoring.
 However, he may be pushed to the second power play unit with Voracek typically lining up on Zadina’s usual right flank position.

 Rounding out the forward group are a couple wild cards.
 By 2022, Jan Jenik could be a key contributor at the NHL level, albeit a young NHLer.
-Likewise, Ondrej Kase could be a consistently dangerous top-six wing with a scoring touch.
+Likewise, Ondrej Kase could be a consistently dangerous bottom-six wing with a scoring touch.
 They could be valuable forwards for the Czechs, pushing for top-six ice time, or also fall short of those expectations and settle into depth roles.